+The Assistant Headteacher for ABC is responsible for the implementation of the behaviour policy across years 7-11.
 The Assistant Headteacher for ABC will ensure Wave 1,2, and 3 interventions are applied in a consistent way across the pastoral team, line manage key pastoral staff, and lead and coordinate the staffs' use of the Behaviour Management policy, at all times vocalising and promoting the ethos of Respectful, Purposeful and Responsible.
 The Assistant Headteacher for ABC will monitor the rota for supervision of the detention and the back-up rota if colleagues are unable to supervise as allocated.
 The Assistant Headteacher for ABC will work with the Heads of Achievement to monitor trends and aspects of behaviour within their allocated year groups and will work with Heads of Achievement, Welfare and Attendance Manager and Pastoral Leads with appropriate individual and group interventions to support high standards of behaviour and conduct in school.